hyves42/miniboard-opamp/README.md

 miniboard-opamp
 ===============

-This is a prototyping board for surfece-mount opamps with the most common footprint.
+This is a prototyping board for most surface-mount op-amp.
-It has a surface-mount prototyping to build all common op-amp filter topologies
+It has a surface-mount prototyping to build all common op-amp filter topologies.

 Here is what it looks like :